Places of interest in Bedfordshire

 Whipsnade Zoo

-Whipsnade Zoo is an open-air zoo on Dunstable Downs where 2000 animals roap a 500 acre park.
+Whipsnade Zoo is an open-air zoo on Dunstable Downs where 2000 animals roam a 500 acre park.
 Rarities include a herd of white rhinoceroses and breeding roup of Przewalski's wild horse.
 Sea lions and other water mammals are also on display.

 Whipsnade has a fantastic marker for the zoo which can be seen for miles around - a white chalk lion.
-Bedford

 The historic county town of Bedford with its attractive riverside frontage,